Microsoft Power BI

 • Enhance admin APIs responses with DAX and mashup expressions

-4. Add Azure AD app to your workspace
+4. Add Azure app to your workspace

 1. Open Power BI and sign in.